jradd/django-newproj-template/readme.md

 This project installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however).
 To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages and configure the project as appropriate.

+### Optionally, you will be using djanog-celery with RabbitMQ as a broker.

+This project installs the necessary libraries (Erlang, RabbitMQ) to use django-celery with RabbitMQ as the broker (you will still have to install and configure [django-celery](http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html) as wll as any worker processes or daemons.

 ### Other applications

 Review _requirements/base.txt_ for other default application choices.